isabella232/docs-vuepress/docs/developer/03-step-plugins.md

-% Workflow Step Plugin
+# Workflow Step Plugin

-% Greg Schueler
-% December 10, 2012
+Updated December 10, 2012

 ## About

 There are two types of steps in a workflow:

 1. **Node Steps** - executed on multiple nodes
-    * example: a command or script execution
+   - example: a command or script execution
 2. **Workflow Steps** - only executes once in a workflow
-    * example: a Job-Reference step
+   - example: a Job-Reference step

 When there are multiple Nodes to execute on, the Node Steps execute multiple times, although the Workflow Steps will execute only once.
 Workflow steps